-This package adds additional buttons to the Unity Editor’s Toolbar that removes the need to perform various frequent actions done when building avatars and worlds in VR Chat.
+This package adds additional buttons to the Unity Editor’s Toolbar and Menu bar that removes the need to perform various frequent actions done when building avatars and worlds in VR Chat.

 More functions may be added over time.